 - Their employer’s information if they were performing job-related duties

-- Go to the doctor for treatment of your injuries.
-Even if you didn’t sustain a severe injury, you should go to the emergency room or urgent care facility immediately after leaving the accident scene.
+You should go to the emergency room or urgent care facility immediately after leaving the accident scene.
 The doctor will evaluate your injuries and let you know who to follow up with.
 Continue treating your injuries until your doctors release you from their medical care.

-- Notify your insurance company about the accident to get the insurance claim process started.
 You can also open a claim with the liability insurance policy if the other motorist didn’t already do so.

-- Keep a copy of every document related to the accident.
 Hang on to medical records, medical bills, insurance company forms, and other relevant information.

 What Not to Do After an Auto Accident